idia640/presentations/week10/PITCHME.md

 - We build common ground by exchanging thoughts
 - We influence and change thinking through dialogue
 - There are costs to common ground, so we try to minimize collaborative effort
-- .red[We believe what comes to mind easiest]
-- .red[We remember bad things better]
-- .red[We use anchors to estimate cost and effort]
-- .red[We like sure things and are averse to loss - but liklihood matters]

-Note:

 ---